jthistle/KOTH-counting/README.md

-**Notice: I have changed the format of submissions for the challenge, to make it easier to understand.
-Existing submissions do not need to be updated—the controller supports the legacy format—but please make new submissions with the new, one-function format.**

 # Cooperative Counting - Python 3 KOTH

 Have you ever tried to count to 100 in an online forum or comment thread?
 It normally goes something like: